-Our Paul Dworkin, MD, founding director of the Help Me Grow National Center, partnered with other leading child development experts to help inform the Center for Medicare and Medicaid Innovation‘s (CMMI) ongoing exploration of alternative payment model concepts for pediatrics that prioritize value-based reimbursements over traditional fee-for-service models.
+Our Paul Dworkin, MD, founding director of the Help Me Grow National Center, partnered with other leading child development experts to help inform the Center for Medicare and Medicaid Innovation‘s (CMMI) ongoing exploration of alternative payment model concepts for pediatrics that prioritize reimbursements for pediatric value-based care over traditional fee-for-service models.
 Dworkin and colleagues analyzed 16 responses to a March 2017 Request for Information issued by CMMI and are now detailing eight common themes they identified in the following commentary, which is co-sponsored by the Child & Family Policy Center, Mental Health America, our Help Me Grow National Center, and the Center for the Study of Social Policy.

 Alternative Payment Models for Pediatrics: Operationalizing Value-Based Care Over the Life Course

 Charles Bruner, Ph.D., Nathaniel Z. Counts, J.D., and Paul H. Dworkin, M.D.